alacrity-ai/shipwright-survivors/README.md

     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
+  - [ ] If you levelup, and then get enough EXP for another levelup during the delay (before the levelup window pops up), you lose the powerup choice from the first levelup.
+We need to queue all the levelups to make sure you get all the choices.
+This can be easy, just keep track of total powerups, and if you don't have as many as you do levels, then reopen the menu on close.
   - [ ] Post processing layer not properly invalidating on Resolution change (bloom is blurry on change)
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas
   - [ ] Enemy turrets aim toward mouse location.
 Only player ship should do that, enemy turrets should aim where they are facing.